lexibank/tlopo/out/vol1/chapter9.md

 <a id="p-256"></a>

 The three items below have obvious formal and semantic similarities.
-The reconstructed forms and meanings are: POc &ast;isi[-]  'scoop out (flesh from coconut +); peel off (skin, bark +)' POc &ast;sisi[-] 'scoop out (flesh from coconut +); peel off (skin, bark +)' POc &ast;Risi(q) 'remove by tearing, tear or peel off (bark +) in long narrow strips'
+The reconstructed forms and meanings are:

+- POc &ast;isi[-]  'scoop out (flesh from coconut +); peel off (skin, bark +)'
+- POc &ast;sisi[-] 'scoop out (flesh from coconut +); peel off (skin, bark +)'
+- POc &ast;Risi(q) 'remove by tearing, tear or peel off (bark +) in long narrow strips'

 Blust (ACD) notes CMP cognates of POc _&ast;isi_ (Roti _isi_ 'peel onion +, scale fish', Kei _isi(n)_ (VT) 'skin, peel off'), supporting the gloss 'peel off (skin, bark +)'.
-PAn had a noun &ast;isi? whose meanings included 'flesh (of humans, animals, fruits, tubers); contents; blade of a knife; inhabitants'.
-It is possible that POc &ast;isi, at least in its meaning 'scoop out (flesh from coconut +)" was derived from this noun.
-Thus &ast;isi is fairly well supported by external evidence, as well as the Oceanic reflexes listed below.
+PAn had a noun _&ast;isiʔ_ whose meanings included 'flesh (of humans, animals, fruits, tubers); contents; blade of a knife; inhabitants'.
+It is possible that POc _&ast;isi_, at least in its meaning 'scoop out (flesh from coconut +)" was derived from this noun.
+Thus _&ast;isi_ is fairly well supported by external evidence, as well as the Oceanic reflexes listed below.
 Since coconut flesh is grated straight out of the shell, the Molima and Nakanai reflexes are easily derived semantically from 'scoop out (flesh from coconut +)'.

-POc &ast;Risi(q) is also supported by external (Philippine) cognates with meanings associated with tearing.
-POc &ast;sisi and &ast;isi are supported by CMP cognates.
-Since POc &ast;isi and &ast;sisi appear to be reconstructable with the same meaning, we suspect that the latter is simply derived from the former by reduplication.
-However, several of their reflexes have glosses associated with stripping bark from a tree, and we wonder whether there has been some conflation with reflexes of &ast;Risi(q), which clearly meant 'remove by tearing, tear or peel off (bark +) in long narrow strips' (in SES languages, reflexes of &ast;Risi(q) have undergone a meaning shift to 'cut a piece off s.t. ').
+POc _&ast;Risi(q)_ is also supported by external (Philippine) cognates with meanings associated with tearing.
+POc _&ast;sisi_ and _&ast;isi_ are supported by CMP cognates.
+Since POc _&ast;isi_ and _&ast;sisi_ appear to be reconstructable with the same meaning, we suspect that the latter is simply derived from the former by reduplication.
+However, several of their reflexes have glosses associated with stripping bark from a tree, and we wonder whether there has been some conflation with reflexes of _&ast;Risi(q)_, which clearly meant 'remove by tearing, tear or peel off (bark +) in long narrow strips' (in SES languages, reflexes of _&ast;Risi(q)_ have undergone a meaning shift to 'cut a piece off s.t.').

-Of the Polynesian reflexes, we have, on grounds of meaning, attributed Rennellese isi 'scoop, scrape (coconut meat from shell)' to  POc &ast;isi but Samoan isi etc to  POc &ast;Risi(q).
+Of the Polynesian reflexes, we have, on grounds of meaning, attributed Rennellese _isi_ 'scoop, scrape (coconut meat from shell)' to  POc _&ast;isi_ but Samoan _isi_ etc to  POc _&ast;Risi(q)_.

 <table>
 <tr>